-Scholars will enroll in the Community Health Sciences (CHS) program within the Global Community Health and Behavioral Sciences (GCHB) department and will complete a total of 45 credits.
+Scholars will enroll in a MPH program within the Department of Social, Behavioral, and Population Sciences (SBPS) or Department of International Health and Sustainable Development (IHSD) and will complete a total of 45 credits.

-Pincus Scholars will complete degree program requirements required for CHS.
+Pincus Scholars will complete degree program requirements within the SBPS or IHSD departments.
 Scholars will be carefully advised by faculty mentors to take courses essential to building skills to effectively collaborate with communities to prevent violence and promote child health and well-being.
 Courses may include:

 All MPH students must complete an Applied Practice Experience.
 Pincus Scholars will complete this experience through field-based training, experiential learning, and direct mentorship.
 Scholars will be placed with a community organization based on interest to complete hands-on field-based training.

 All MPH students complete an Integrated Learning Experience.
 Pincus scholars will be encouraged to focus on violence prevention.

 Students admitted to the Department of Social, Behavioral, and Population Sciences (SBPS) or Department of International Health and Sustainable Development (IHSD) are eligible to apply.
 Joint degree students (MD/MPH and MSW/MPH) and combined BSPH and MPH students are encouraged to apply.

 Students will apply to Tulane School of Public Health and Tropical Medicine (SPHTM) through SOPHAS, the central application hub for many schools and programs of public health.

 Once admitted to SPHTM, students will be given access through email to complete a secondary application to the Pincus Violence Prevention Scholarship.

 For more information how to apply to SPHTM including admission requirements, visit SPHTM Admissions.